 Amazon Echo Show 15: Competition

 On the Google side, the only thing even remotely close to the Echo Show 15 is the Nest Hub Max.
-But that will be more of a competitor to the Echo Show 10.
-Google's offering lacks widget customization even to the level of what Amazon has.
+But that will be more of a competitor to the Echo Show 10; the Echo Show 15 vs. Nest Hub Max battle is a bit unfairly weighed in Amazon's favor, as Google's offering lacks widget customization even to the level of what Amazon has.
 A smart display with as large of a screen as the Echo Show 15 with its level of polish and functionality quite simply isn't available.

 You can accomplish parts of the Echo Show 15 by doing as I did and building your own, which can be done for far less money than pre-built options cost.
 If you don't want to or don't feel confident in going the DIY route, some companies like DAKboard sell customizable displays that are ready to hang.
 But they won't have the voice assistants like Alexa or Google Assistant available.